 If you’re not bringing a car when you relocate to NYC, you’ll inevitably rent vehicles as needed.
 Although less costly than owning a car, rentals in the city don’t come cheap either and often need to be booked far in advance for busy weekends and holidays.
 Expect to pay $100-$150 per day in the off-season.
 Rental cars often sell out during the summer months or can be nearly impossible to find.

 If you decide to bring a vehicle to the city, parking isn’t available in every neighborhood, especially if you settle in Manhattan.
-Most likely, you’ll need to park in a public lot, so expect charges in the range of $300 to $600 per month and higher, mainly if you want covered parking and 24-hour access to your car.
+Most likely, you’ll need to park in a public lot, so expect parking fees in the range of $300 to $600 per month and higher, mainly if you want covered parking and 24-hour access to your car.

 Common Charges and Maintenance Fees